Using PlanetScale and TypeORM to build a Node.js REST API

 ],

-Here is the command to generate the migration from our entity class using TypeORM:
+Run the command below to generate the migration file from the Task entity using TypeORM:

-The migration file is generated inside the folder migration
+The migration file is generated inside the folder src/migration

 public async up(queryRunner: QueryRunner): Promise<void> {